 4.3.2.
-Where Allowed.
+Where Allowed

-A. A VMU building is allowed on properties:

-1. Within the mixed use (MU) combining district;

-2. Within the Vertical mixed use (VMU) overlay district, subject to the limitations of Section 4.3.5.C; and

-3. That are not located within the MU combining district or VMU overlay, but which have:
+- A. A VMU building is allowed on properties: - 1.
+Within the Mixed use (MU) combining district; - 2.
+Within the Vertical mixed use (VMU) overlay district, subject to the limitations of Section 4.3.5.C; and - 3.
+That are not located within the MU combining district or VMU overlay, but which have: - a.

-- a.
 Opted-in under the process provided for under Section 4.3.5.C.3; or - b.
-Obtained a conditional use permit for VMU, subject to the limitations in Section

-4.3.2.B.

-B. In addition, for sites not in the MU combining district or the VMU overlay district, a VMU building may be allowed through the conditional use permit process on any [development] site of three acres or more that has a Highway, Hill Country Roadway, Suburban Roadway, or Urban Roadway or Internal Circulation Route as the principal street, subject to the following requirements [limitations]:

-1. In areas subject to a Neighborhood Plan combining district, a VMU building may not contain uses prohibited for that lot under the Neighborhood Plan combining district.

-2. In areas that have not undergone the neighborhood planning process, a VMU building is allowed only on commercially zoned properties.

-3. A VMU building allowed under this section may only contain uses permitted in the basezoning district, as modified by Section 4.3.3.C.2.Date: 5/14/2013 1:11 PMPage 58 of 75Subchapter ECOA Law DepartmentResponsible Att'y: DVS

-C. This subsection applies to property in a VMU overlay district that is used exclusively for residential use and that is not designated as a MU combining district.
-A VMU building is allowed only:

-- 1. through the opt-in process described in Section 4.3.5.C.5; or - 2. through the conditional use permit process.
+Obtained a conditional use permit for VMU, subject to the limitations in Section 4.3.2.B. - B. In addition, for sites not in the MU combining district or the VMU overlay district, a VMU building may be allowed through the conditional use permit process on any development site of three acres or more that has a Highway, Hill Country Roadway, Suburban Roadway, or Urban Roadway or Internal Circulation Route as the principal street, subject to the following requirements [limitations]: - 1.
+In areas subject to a Neighborhood Plan combining district, a VMU building may not contain uses prohibited for that lot under the Neighborhood Plan combining district. - 2.
+In areas that have not undergone the neighborhood planning process, a VMU building is allowed only on commercially zoned properties. - 3.
+A VMU building allowed under this section may only contain uses permitted in the base zoning district, as modified by Section 4.3.3.C.2. - C. This subsection applies to property in a VMU overlay district that is used exclusively for residential use and that is not designated as a MU combining district.
+A VMU building is allowed only: - 1. through the opt-in process described in Section 4.3.5.C.5; or - 2. throught the conditional use permit process.

-4.3.3.
-Standards.
 A VMU building shall meet the following requirements:

+A. Pre-Application Conference

-A. Pre-Application Conference.
-Prior to filing any application for a development that will contain a VMU building, the developer shall request in writing a pre- application conference with the Director.
+Prior to filing any application for a development that will contain a VMU building, the developer shall request in writing a pre-application conference with the Director.
 The purpose of a pre-application conference is to provide an opportunity for an informal evaluation of the applicant's proposal and to familiarize the applicant and the city staff with the applicable provisions of this Subchapter such as the VMU affordability requirements, and other issues that may affect the applicant's proposal (e.g., accessibility requirements).
 The informal evaluation of the Director and staff provided at the conference are not binding upon the applicant or the city, but are intended to serve as a guide to the applicant in making the application.

-B. Mix of Uses.
+B. Mix of Uses

 A use on the ground floor must be different from a use on an upper floor.
 The second floor may be designed to have the same use as the ground floor so long as there is at least one more floor above the second floor that has a different use from the first two floors.
 At least one of the floors shall contain residential dwelling units.
-(See Figure 46 [53].)
+(See Figure $53 \ 46$).